Thursday, January 16, 2025

 Will Arsenal Change Name?

-Now that the Arsenal football team has taken a sporting distinction to London by winning the English Cup the suggestion of a change of name for the club to "London" may be revived (hinds the London correspondent of the "Glasgow Herald").
+Now that the Arsenal football team has taken a sporting distinction to London by winning the English Cup the suggestion of a change of name for the club to "London" may be revived (hints the London correspondent of the "Glasgow Herald").

 "The present name is meaningless for a club that has its headquarters at Highbury in North London, he thinks.